 With the appropriate financing, an in-ground pool may be more affordable than you might think, while also bringing years of enjoyment and adding to your home’s value.

-There are three good options to finance a swimming pool: home equity loans (HEL), home equity lines of credit (HELOC), and cash-out refinance mortgages.
+There are four good options to finance a swimming pool: home equity loans (HEL), home equity lines of credit (HELOC), cash-out refinance mortgages, and personal loans.